Panda-Intelligence/xcoa/docs/PRODUCT_HUNT_LAUNCH_GUIDE.md

 🚀 Exciting News: xCOA is Live on Product Hunt!

-After months of development, I'm thrilled to announce the launch of xCOA (xcoa.pro) - an AI-powered platform that's transforming how researchers and clinicians discover and access psychological assessment scales.
+After months of development, I'm thrilled to announce the launch of xCOA (openecoa.com) - an AI-powered platform that's transforming how researchers and clinicians discover and access psychological assessment scales.

 ## The Challenge